About the WGC Accenture Match Play Championship:

 - Jeff Maggert won the first WGC Match Play Championship in 1999.
 That was the first WGC tournament played, making Maggert the first-ever WGC champion.

-- Tiger Woods is the only multiple winner of this tournament.
+- Tiger Woods has the most victories in this tournament with three.
 Woods won back-to-back in 2003-04, then added his third victory in 2008.

 WGC Accenture Match Play Championship - Past Winners: